atu-se/atu.innomadic.com/courses/compilers/index.md

 ## News

+### 4-March

+* The topic for this week is Semantic Analysis
+* I have added the lecture slides and a link to a a supplemental video in the lectures table above

 ### 25-March

 * With the shutdowns due to Coronavirus, we will be modifying how we manage this class